Most resumes are already outdated by the time they become polished enough to send.

 Because memory lies.

-If you write it down near the work, while the work is still warm, it stays useful.
+Write it down near the work, while the work is still warm.
+It stays useful.
+Then it stops being branding and becomes evidence.

 VS Code For Building, Codex For Continuity

 Codex adds something different: continuity.
-It remembers the thread of the project, helps tighten copy, cleans drift across repos, spots what still reads weak, and carries context from one site or tool to the next without making you reconstruct your own thinking every morning.
+It remembers the thread of the project, helps tighten copy, cleans drift across repos, spots what still reads weak, carries context from one site or tool to the next without making you reconstruct your own thinking every morning.

 VS Code keeps you close to the files.
 Codex keeps you close to the evolving intent.
 One is the bench.
 One is the sharp collaborator standing beside it.